bruzgus1/HTML-CSS-Milestone-Project/README.md

 The live link can be found [Here](https://bruzgus1.github.io/HTML-CSS-Milestone-Project/index.html)

 ## Credits
-- Code Institute Tutor Support - The best help anyone could ask for
+- Code Institute Tutor Support - The best help anyone could ask for.
 ## **Images**
-- All images were found on Google Images
+- All images were found on Google Images.

 ## Plagiarism